chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 **Examples of open source leadership (e.g., influential community roles):**

-* People serving as project maintainers (sometimes referred to as owners)
+* Individuals serving as project maintainers (sometimes referred to as owners)
-* People with repository merge access
+* Individuals with repository merge access
-* People who are organization members for the repository
+* Individuals who are organization members for the repository
-* People who have defined community roles (community representatives, community speakers)
+* Individuals who have defined community roles (community representatives, community speakers)
-* People listed in project documents as contacts for issues with builds, documentation, or other community concerns
+* Individuals listed in project documents as contacts for issues with builds, documentation, or other community concerns
-* People serving as community event organizers
+* Individuals serving as community event organizers
-* Pepole serving as community mentors for available mentorship programs
+* Individuals serving as community mentors for available mentorship programs

 ### Data Collection Strategies

 **Step 1: Understand**

-The first step is to understand the principles of inclusive leadership by asking some questions that can include.
+The first step is to understand the principles of inclusive leadership by asking some questions that can include:

 _Review & Renewal_